It’s a bird…It’s a plane…It’s… a fish?

 Before any of the paint, interior, and avionics could happen, however, the aircraft needed maintenance work.
 Because Duncan Aviation is not authorized to perform maintenance work on Pilatus aircraft, the aircraft needed to be taken to KCAC Aviation in Olathe, Kansas, where it received its annual inspection and numerous repairs.

-This aircraft highlights all the different artisans who work at Duncan Aviation.
+This aircraft highlights all the different artisans that work at Duncan Aviation.
 From the shop in Denver, to the Paint team, Interior team, and everyone else involved, an enormous amount of work went into this project and well over 100 team members played a role in the transformation.

 Todd credits his mom and dad, and their passion for unique things and their love of contemporary art.

-“They gave me the ability to be creative and have fun,” says Todd.
-“I can’t even imagine Grandpa Donald’s reaction.
+“They gave me the ability to be creative and have fun,” said Todd.
+“I can’t even imagine my Grandpa Donald’s reaction.
 He’d absolutely love it and be enormously proud of us all.
 But, he’d be real interested as to where the story of Duncan Aviation is going in the next 10, 20, and 30 years, too.”

 One word to describe this aircraft?
-There isn’t.

 It’s far from being just a fish.
-It’s the testament of an experienced group of individuals coming together to turn a vision into reality.
+It’s the testament of an experienced group of individuals coming together to turn a vision, into reality.